Donations

 A photo of several people standing in a field of cover crops that are about shoulder high.

-Registration Open for 2026 Soil Health Schools!
+Registration Open for 2026 Soil Health School!

-The Coalition will host two Soil Health Schools in 2026!
-The West River Soil Health School is set for June 24-25 near Caputa, SD, and the South Dakota Soil Health School is set for Sept.
-15-17 near Twin Brooks and Marvin, SD.
-These events are designed for agricultural producers as well as anyone with an interest in learning how to manage soils for resiliency and profit.
+The 2026 Soil Health School is set for September 15-17 near Twin Brooks and Marvin, SD, and it is designed for agricultural producers as well as anyone with an interest in learning how to manage soils for resiliency and profit.
 The agenda features classroom style presentations by producers and technical experts from across the state and region, as well as hands-on experiences in the field.
 Area producers will share their challenges and successes with various methods for improving soil health, to an average class size of 30-40.
-Registration is open, so check out our events page to learn more!

 News & Events